 Forts and tree houses are not to be built on open space or in easements.
 They are also not allowed on private property.

 Boat and Camper Storage

 Boats, campers, trailers, RVs, etc., may not be stored on residential property unless totally screened from view.
 The WCA maintains a locked storage area behind the tennis courts for non-commercial use by Woodcroft residents.
 Rental fees are $200/year, and space is limited.
-Application forms are available at the WCA office or on the Storage Lot section of the Resources page of this website.
+Application forms are available on the Storage Lot section of the Resources page of this website.

 Use of Dwelling as Office

 Owner or tenant use of a portion of their dwelling as an office must not create objectionable customer or client traffic to and from the home.
 This restriction includes residents who sell merchandise from their homes.

 Hunting on Woodcroft property is not allowed.